jamieflood95/reddit-indieheads-spotify-playlist/README.md

 - Check out the project
 - Configure your Spotify and Reddit API keys in app.py variables.
 Set your redirect uri to be something like 'http://localhost:5000/callback'.
 You also need to add your spotify playlist id and user id to the file.
 - Run the project in command line (```python index.py```)
-- A window may open in your browser.
+- In your borwser go to http://localhost:5000/.
+A window may open in your browser.
 Copy the link and paste it in the console to verify your user information.
 - The program will attempt to add all new songs (tagged with [FRESH]) into the playlist from the last 3 days, although this can be configured for as often as you like.
 - When it has finished the screen will show all song id's that have been added.